South Africa Customs Guide

 Duty and Tax

-Returning South African residents or immigrants changing their place of permanent residence to South Africa my import one motor vehicle free of Duty and are also granted exemption from VAT.
-On arrival South African customs will require you make a declaration to apply or exemption from Duty and VAT using form DA304A available here.
+Returning South African residents or immigrants changing their place of permanent residence to South Africa may import one motor vehicle free of Duty and are also granted exemption from VAT.
+On arrival, South African customs will require you to make a declaration to apply for exemption from Duty and VAT using form DA304A.